-The new pergola design for fabric covered pergolas comes with a pergola canopy attached as an integral part of the pergola kit, with a retractable roof to allow the sun through.
+The new pergola designs for fabric covered pergolas come with a pergola canopy attached as an integral part of the pergola kit, with a retractable roof to allow the sun through.
 Best of both worlds really.
 Here are some examples...

 An aluminium pergola and wooden pergola are available in freestanding or attached pergola designs.
 The attached lean-to designs are ideal as a patio pergola next to the house, where you can relax on your lounger, or spend wonderful evenings with friends.

 This pergola with retractable shades sits very well in a modern setting.

 Having the canopy makes it a versatile addition to outdoor living, whether its for dining, or just relaxing in the sunshine.

 Both designs are an unusual and effective pergola shade.
 Not only are they great for shielding everyone from the sun, but also for protection in more inclement weather.

 Many people contact me to ask about adding retractable shades to their existing pergolas.
 This year is the first time I have seen anything that fits the bill, certainly in kit form.